axioned/handbook/docs/processes/coding standard/Wordpress/WPCS.md

       ```

       :::tip How to check PHPCS error
-      *After adding this restart vscode now on saving the .php file it will run added phpcs command.
-Now it will start throwing error related to wordpress.*
+      1. *After adding this restart vscode now on saving the .php file it will run added phpcs command.
+Now it will start throwing error related to WordPress.*
-      *For checking error in vscode go to `Terminal -> output -> on right hand side there will be a dropdown open it and select Run on Save` You will get the error here.*
+      2. *For checking error in vscode go to `Terminal -> output -> on right hand side there will be a dropdown open it and select Run on Save` You will get the error here.*
+      3. *As we have set the reporting type to `.txt` format.
+For changing reporting type to `CSV, JSON, JUnit, etc`.
+Refer this git [reproting](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Reporting) repository*
       :::
 ## Validating WP Functions

   1. Add [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) Vscode extension by *Ben Mewburn*
-  2. For enabling this extension for Wordpress go to <mark>Vscode -> setting -> Extension -> Intelephense -> Intelephense Stubs</mark> and click on add item and add ***Wordpress***.
+  2. For enabling this extension for WordPress go to <mark>Vscode -> setting -> Extension -> Intelephense -> Intelephense Stubs</mark> and click on add item and add ***WordPress***.
-  3. As this function are not wordpress specific.
+  3. As this function are not WordPress specific.
 It will give error for acf methods like get_field, have_rows.
   4. For removing the above error clone this [acf-pro-stubs](https://github.com/php-stubs/acf-pro-stubs) in your document directory
   5. Go to Vscode setting in JSON format add the acf-pro-stubs directory for PHP Intelephense